 - Naoi Ayato of Angel Beats! had a twin brother who was a genius at the family trade, pottery, while Naoi's own skills were pretty average, making Naoi decidedly The Unfavorite.
 When the brother dies, their father forces Naoi to pretend to be him.

 - Ken from Digimon Adventure 02.
-After his brother Sam dies, Ken starts trying to be more like him to please his parents.
+After his brother Osamu dies in an accident, Ken starts trying to be more like him to please his parents.

 - Hali Kang in INVU

 - This occurs in Secret Plot Deep, where a boy's parents took his twin sister's death so hard that they've become convinced that he was the one who died instead, forcing him to impersonate his dead sister at home (and change into a girl's school uniform before leaving school).
 Double Standard: Rape, Female on Male ensues, oddly enough.

 - Michel in Glass Fleet combines it with Sweet Polly Oliver - she's the real Michel's younger sister, taking his place following his death in order to continue his cause.

 - Ringo Oginome's character arc in Mawaru-Penguindrum is based around this, and her complex over her Dead Older Sister Momoka, who died the day she was born.
 Notably, Ringo's parents didn't want Ringo to do this, but she became convinced that it was the only way to keep their family together.